-- 12.1 Knowledge tests are considered to be an important and serious requirement in establishing whether an applicant is suitable to be a driver.
-Through the written knowledge test assessment drivers will be tested on their knowledge of the local area.
-In addition, drivers will be tested on routes; Policy; related law; maths based questions; and elements of the Highway Code. - 12.2 A knowledge test pass is only valid for a period of six months.
+- 12.1 Through the written knowledge test, Hackney Carriage drivers will be tested on their knowledge of the local area. - 12.2 A knowledge test pass is only valid for a period of six months.
 If a driver licence has not been granted within a period of six months following the successful knowledge test, a further knowledge test pass will be required prior to a licence being granted. - 12.3 An application cannot be validated unless the applicant has passed the appropriate knowledge test.
 Applicants taking the test must not receive assistance from a third party.
 Strict conditions about the behaviour of applicants are considered essential.
 This means that applicants: - a) will be turned away if they do not arrive on time (it is best to arrive 5 to 10 minutes before a test) - b) will automatically fail the test if their behaviour is considered to be inappropriate during the test.
-For example, any talking, or checking mobile phones will lead to immediate failure.

-- 12.4 Please note that no score will be provided for any part of the test already completed.
+For example, any talking, or checking mobile phones will lead to immediate failure. - 12.4 Please note that no score will be provided for any part of the test already completed.
 The decision of the invigilating officer will be final on these matters. - 12.5 Where an applicant is required to complete our knowledge test, any attempt at cheating in that test will result in their application being refused.
 Cheating in this context includes, but is not limited to, copying another applicant's answers; disruptive behaviour during the test; utilising any non-permitted papers or devices or otherwise trying to gain an unfair or improper advantage.